The Academic Mission of College Nine

 We would like to see you do your best at UCSC.
 That will mean some hard work on your part and also taking initiative to seek out opportunities.
 As a way to encourage student achievement, College Nine students may graduate with two forms of special recognition.
 One of them is to graduate with honors.
 This is based on attaining a minimum cumulative grade point average (see the Academic Advisers for details).
 A second form of special recognition is to graduate with distinction.
 College Nine distinction is awarded if students pursue three quarters of work through one of two pathways.
 For more information, please visit the Distinction Pathways webpage.

-Monitoring Academic Standing [show]
+Academic Standing & Academic Integrity [show]